 The most commonly used platforms for backing up emails are Microsoft Outlook and Mozilla Thunderbird.
-You can also use POP3, Post Office Protocol 3.
-It is used to download the emails that lie on your local server.
-It is also the most recommended.
-You can configure your email accounts in your local email to solve the email downloading purpose.
-Use these links to configure the emails in your system:
+It is used to download the emails from your mail server.
+You can configure your email accounts in your local machine to solve the email downloading purpose.

 (3) Data Upload at New Server :

 Once you’re done with the Data Backup, you’ll upload all the data to the new Server.
 You can upload data on the new server separately for the Web-Content and Databases.
-This next step is very important to website migration.
-You need to make sure none of the files got missed while uploading your website, as this may cause issues while running.
+This next step is very important in website migration.
+You need to make sure none of the files got missed while uploading your website, as this may cause issues while you run the website.

 (A) Restore Web-content :

 There are many ways to transfer or upload Web-content to the new host server.
-You can upload web-content directly from upload button of controlpanel.
+If you have controlpanel like SolidCP or Websitepanel at your Destination server, you can upload web-content directly using upload button.

 (B) Restore Database: